educrot/SPOCK/README.rst

 Documentation SPOCK
 ---------------------

-You will find complete documentation for setting up your project at.
+You will find complete documentation for setting up your project at:

-:doc: `SPOCK </Users/elsaducrot/spock_2/doc/build/index.html>`
+.. raw:: html

+    <a href="file:///Users/elsaducrot/spock_2/doc/build/index.html">SPOCK documentaion site</a>

 Installation
 ---------------------